pachyderm/docs/content/latest/how-tos/advanced-data-operations/secrets.md

 2. **As a file in a volume mounted on a container**:

-      In this case, in Pachyderm's pipeline specification file, you need to reference Kubernetes' Secret by its:
+      In this case, in MLDM's pipeline specification file, you need to reference Kubernetes' Secret by its:

       -  **`name`**
       - and specify the mount point (**`mount_path`**) to the secret (ex: `"/var/my-app-secret"`).